Vlad1023/ProgrammingOnC-Training/README.md

-# The idea of the program is to learn through executed examples of code
+# The idea of the program is to learn C# through executed examples of code